As you already know, the benefits of having a freelance job are numerous:

 Not only can you use them at conferences and meet-ups, but you can also hand them out to people that you consider to be great potential clients wherever you meet them.

 Following up on your freelance lead generation strategy

-Following up on your leads is an essential part of any freelance lead generation strategy.
+Following up on your leads is an essential part of any lead generation strategy.
 Most of us stop after we write an email pitch and click ‘Send’.